epixieme/epixieme/README.md

 <ul>
  <li>Currently working as part of a collaborative international team on the React-Native side of the project</li>
- <li>Collaborating regulary with other developers and meeting weekly as a group of specialists. </li>
+ <li>Collaborating regularly with other developers and meeting weekly as a group of specialists. </li>
  <li>Utilising remote agile working i.e. standups through Slack & Zoom</li>
  <li>Resolving issues and backlog features through GitHub projects and workflow</li>
  </ul>